valkey-io/valkey-swift/README.md

 ## Redis compatibilty

-As Valkey is a fork of Redis v7.2.4, swift-valkey is compatible with Redis databases up to v7.2.4.
-There is a chance the v7.2.4 features will still be compatible in later versions of Redis, but these are now considered two different projects and they will diverge.
-Swift-valkey uses the RESP3 protocol.
+As Valkey is a fork of Redis v7.2.4, valkey-swift is compatible with Redis databases up to v7.2.4.
+There is a chance the v7.2.4 features will still be compatible in later versions of Redis, but these are now considered two different projects and they will diverge. valkey-swift uses the RESP3 protocol.